Welcome to

 UNIFORM GUIDELINES

-In 2026, we are introducing updated Uniform Guidelines to provide clearer, more consistent guidance from Early Learning through to Year 12.
+In 2026, we have introduced updated Uniform Guidelines to provide clearer, more consistent guidance from Early Learning through to Year 12.
 The guidelines explain the why behind our uniform (pride, belonging and a respectful learning environment), outline the core expectations we ask of students each day, and provide practical detail on summer/winter uniform, formal and sport combinations, outerwear, footwear and presentation.

 They provide clear guidance for families, and support is available if needed.